a2anet/a2a-ui/README.md

 - Split units of work within a chat session into **Tasks**
 - Render markdown supported **Messages** and **Artifacts**

+## 🔐 Authentication

+The A2A UI supports optional Bearer token authentication when adding agents.
+If an agent requires authentication:

+1. When adding an agent, fill in the optional "Auth Token" field with your Bearer token
+2. The token will be used for both fetching the agent card and sending messages
+3. Tokens are stored securely with each agent and used automatically for all operations

+The authentication is implemented using the standard Bearer token format in the Authorization header, which is compatible with most agent frameworks.

 ## 🛠️ Installation

 To install: